alxlvgit/dev-house/README.md

 Selina Park:
 I worked on the following tasks:
 1. Debugging post functionality (when create new posts and delele new post, it takes oldest post to the top).
+2. Created styling branch and start working on css.